 “You know what I’m talking about,” she said.
 “You’ve known from the day we met.
 Even on text, where there are no inflections or nuance or tone for non sequiturs.
 You’ve always spoken fluent me.”
 When Sam’s ex-girlfriend Lorraine – the great love of his […]

 ‘It’s dope to be black until it’s hard to be black.’
 When Starr’s friend Khalil gets shot and killed by a police officer during a routine traffic stop, her world is turned upside down.
 Already struggling to juggle two personalities – the person she is in her ‘hood, Garden Heights Starr, vs. the person she […]

 Hello, and welcome to my stop on The Lost Man blog tour.
 I’ve taken part in the blog tours for both The Dry and Force of Nature, so I jumped at the chance to read and review another of Jane Harper’s novels.

+‘Even when there’d been a whole universe to explore, Cloud Lake and Tommy had been my everything.
 “So that’s it?”
 I said.
 “I’m just supposed to go on living my life no matter how much the universe takes from me or how small it gets?”
 Dr. Sayegh nodded.
 “It’s what the rest of us do, Ozzie.”
 Ozzie’s boyfriend, Tommy, has vanished. […]

 ‘I’m so unwhole.
 I don’t know where all the pieces of me are, how to fit them together, how to make them stick.
 Or if I even can.’
 Self-harm is a sensitive subject, no matter what form it takes.
 Some people find reading about cutting triggering, while others find it makes them feel seen and understood for the first time in months or years.
 It’s difficult to write about, […]

 ‘This is the true core of human nature.
 When we’ve lost the strength to save ourselves, we somehow find the strength to save each other.’